How Much Does It Cost to Stain a Deck?

 Types of Deck Stain

 There are many different types of deck stains to choose from to protect a deck from the elements.
 Each type has its own individual advantages, preferred usage, and pricing.
 Deck stains can cost from $20 to $120 per gallon, depending on the quality.
+The following are the types of deck stain available and their average cost per gallon.

 Solid stains cover the wood surface with a look that resembles paint.
 Homeowners with older wooden decks will often choose a solid stain to cover the aging surface.
 Solid stains provide the most UV protection but are vulnerable to noticeable wear.
 Available in both water-based and oil-based versions, solid stains can cost from $25 to $70 per gallon.

-Transparent or Clear
+Transparent, or Clear

-Available in both oil-based and water-based versions, transparent or clear stain allows the look of the natural wood to be the star of the show.
+Available in both oil-based and water-based versions, transparent, or clear, stain allows the look of the natural wood to be the star of the show.
 Clear stain is easy to apply and will leave the wood a slightly darker color with a low sheen.
 This type of stain provides UV protection against discoloration and costs from $20 to $60 per gallon on average.

 Do I Need to Stain My Deck?